mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ## Uncertainties

 I think Microsoft did a great job in handling everything during this period of uncertainty and confusion.
-We were scared that like [Workday, AirBnB, Yelp, and a ton of other companies](https://ismyinternshipcancelled.com/?company=&status=yes), our internships woud get cancelled.
+We were scared that like [Workday, AirBnB, Yelp, and a ton of other companies](https://ismyinternshipcancelled.com/?company=&status=yes), our internships would get cancelled.
 We were also hearing that other companies were transitioning to a remote internship.
 It would really suck if, for example, I declined an offer from a company that confirmed remote internships and Microsoft cancelled their internships.

 Luckily, Microsoft kept us updated with weekly emails about any updates on the intern program.
 They sent surveys asking us for our summer plans like where we would be located and also promised dates on bigger announcements.
 Sometimes, the emails wouldn't contain any new info, but it was still reassuring and I really appreciate Microsoft's dedication to this.

 It was also kinda funny because the some people got their emails earlier than others, so someone would ask in the Slack like "oh did you guys see the new email??" and then like 50 people would respond instantly asking "what email??"
 "I didn't get anything yet!!" and those sort of things.

-One of the emails indiciated that they would make their announcement on the status of the internship at some specific day.
+One of the emails indicated that they would make their announcement on the status of the internship at some specific day.
 Well when that day rolls around, we get radio silence and suspense all day.
 Most of the other emails would get sent out around working hours PST, so we expected a similar timeline for the big announcement too.
-Well we finally get the email at like 10PM PST confirming remote internships, but only for US and Canada interns, everyone else got their internships cancelled with a few accomodations.
+Well we finally get the email at like 10PM PST confirming remote internships, but only for US and Canada interns, everyone else got their internships cancelled with a few accommodations.

 ## Offer Changes

 For US interns, we had our housing stipend reduced from $7000 to $3500 and we lost our transportation/relocation benefits.
 Other than that, our compensation remained untouched.
 Some people were upset because they had already made housing plans for the summer and paid some deposits upfront.
 Others were upset because other companies that they may have declined offers to were offering the full compensation package, or as much as possible.
-Others were grateful that we still had a summer job, espeically under a crashing economy.
+Others were grateful that we still had a summer job, especially under a crashing economy.

 I think these reductions were justified for the most part.
 We weren't going to be on campus, so the transportations/relocation benefits getting removed entirely made sense.
 The housing stipend getting cut in half helped to recoup some of Microsoft's losses because I heard they reserve and pay for the intern housing ahead of time before Covid, so they just lost a ton of money there.